Last Updated: 01/16/2022

 Personally, I don't think you can ever have too many tools aboard as long as

 you have the space.
-And in the 44s we do have plenty of space.
+In a catamaran, we have plenty of space, but we must be

-Regarding security issues here's what's on Soggy Paws right now.
+Regarding security issues here's what's on our catamaran Soggy Paws right now.
+(Also see our monohull CSY Security Measures, quite different).

 Personal security aboard includes the following: